-d.
-Completion date in e-AMLIS.

-In order for OSM to provide Congress with more accurate information on AML accomplishments a completion date must be entered for the reclamation of all problems completed.
-Because this requirement began March 31, 2001, completion dates may not exist for data entries prior to that date.
+e.
+Completion date in eAMLIS.
+For OSMRE to provide Congress with more accurate information on AML accomplishments a completion date must be entered for the reclamation of all problems completed.
+(Because this requirement began March 31, 2001, completion dates may not exist for entries prior to that date.)

-F. PRIORITY 4, 5, "F", and "H" PROBLEM TYPE UNIT/COST INFORMATION
+E. Priority 4, 5, "F", And "H" Problem Type Unit/Cost Information